Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Background on arc-like continua

 Finally, Bing \cite[Theorem 13]{bingsnakelike} showed that \ref{item:arclike} is equivalent to the statement on chainable continua mentioned in the remark after the statement of the theorem.
 This, in turn, is easily seen to imply \ref{item:epsmap}.

 The final part of the proposition follows analogously. \end{proof}

 Proposition~\ref{prop:arclikecharacterization} allows us to express an arbitrary arc-like continuum $Y$ (having a terminal point) as an inverse limit as in~\ref{item:inverselimit} above.
 We then construct a function $F\in\Blog$ whose behaviour (more precisely, the behaviour of suitable inverse branches of iterates of $F$) is designed to mimic that of the functions $g_j$.
 We then use the conjugacy principle from Proposition~\ref{prop:conjugacyprinciple} to show that $F$ does indeed have a Julia continuum homeomorphic to $Y$.
-Moreover, the following observation will allow us to realise \emph{all} arclike continua with terminal points at once as Julia continua of a \emph{single} entire function, as claimed in Theorem~\ref{thm:mainarclike}.
+Moreover, the following observation will allow us to realise \emph{all} arc-like continua with terminal points at once as Julia continua of a \emph{single} entire function, as claimed in Theorem~\ref{thm:mainarclike}.

-\begin{prop}[Countable generating set] There exists a universal countable set $\G$ of surjective continuous functions $g\colon [0,1]\to[0,1]$ with $g(1)=1$ such that all maps in Proposition \ref{prop:arclikecharacterization}~\ref{item:inverselimit} can be chosen to belong to $\G$. \end{prop} \begin{proof} For general arc-like continua, this is stated in \cite{continuumtheory} (without the assumption that $g(1)=1$).
+\begin{prop}[Countable generating set] There exists a universal countable set $\G$ of surjective continuous functions $g\colon [0,1]\to[0,1]$ with $g(1)=1$ such that all maps in Proposition \ref{prop:arclikecharacterization}~\ref{item:inverselimit} can be chosen to belong to $\G$.

+Similarly, if $X$ is an arc-like continuum having two terminal points between which $X$ is irreducible, then all maps $g_j$ in the final part of Proposition~\ref{prop:arclikecharacterization} (which are required to fix $0$) can be chosen to belong to $\G$. \end{prop} \begin{proof} For general arc-like continua, this is stated in \cite{continuumtheory} (without the assumption that $g(1)=1$).
 The proof in our case is entirely analogous; the set $\G$ consists of all piecewise linear functions $g\colon[0,1]\to[0,1]$ with $g(1)=1$, where all points of non-linearity are assumed to be rational, and the function takes rational values at rational points.
 Clearly this set is countable.

 Let $(g_j)_{j\geq 1}$ be any sequence as in \ref{prop:arclikecharacterization}~\ref{item:inverselimit}, and consider constants $\gamma_j\geq 1$ ($j\geq 0$) as in Observation~\ref{obs:obtainingexpandingsystems}, so that the system $(g_j)$ is expanding when the $j$-th copy of the interval is equipped with the metric $d_j$ obtained by scaling the Euclidean metric by $\gamma_j$.
 We may assume that all $\gamma_j$ are integers.